Sextant Core Fund

 Principal Risks of Investing in the Fund

 Equity securities risk: Equity securities may experience significant volatility in response to economic or market conditions or adverse events that affect a particular industry, sector, or company.
-Larger companies may have slower rates of growth as compared to smaller, faster-growing companies.
+Larger companies may have slower rates of growth as compared to smaller, faster-growing companies, and at times may be out of favor with investors.
 Smaller companies may have more limited financial resources, products, or services, and tend to be more sensitive to changing economic or market conditions.

 Liquidity risk: Liquidity risk exists when particular investments are difficult to sell and may be more difficult to value.
 If the Fund is forced to sell these investments during unfavorable conditions to meet redemptions or for other cash needs, the Fund may lose money on its investments.
 As a result, the Fund may be unable to achieve its objective.